 A new study has reported that a diet rich in soy protein may influence cell signaling in ways that increase breast cancer risk.
-The study was designed to investigate whether intake of tomato products and/or a soy protein supplement can modify circulating levels of insulin-like growth factor 1 (IGF-1) and other markers of cell signaling in postmenopausal women with heightened risk of breast cancer.
+The study was designed to investigate whether intake of tomato products and/or a soy protein supplement can modify circulating levels of insulin-like growth factor 1 (IGF-1) and other markers of cell signaling.

 Study participants were enrolled in a 26-week, two-arm (tomato and soy, 10 weeks each) dietary intervention trial in which each woman served as her own control.
 Circulating IGF-1, IGF binding protein 3 (IGFBP-3), estradiol, sex hormone binding globulin (SHBG), c-peptide, and insulin levels were measured at the beginning and end of each intervention period.